-Grant winners will be notified when the Bright Ideas Prize Patrol makes its round in October or November.
+Grant winners will be notified when the Bright Ideas Prize Patrol makes its rounds in October or November.

 - Who judges the applications?

-A panel of judges review applications and rank them based on innovative teaching methods that benefit students.
+A panel of judges reviews applications and ranks them based on innovative teaching methods that benefit students.
 Because the evaluation process is competitive, partial funding may be awarded to allow more applications to benefit from the grant process.

 - Does Flint Energies accept applications from private schools?

 Yes, the Flint Energies Bright Ideas program accepts applications from private schools.

 Note: DO NOT include the COUNTY, SCHOOL, or TEACHER NAMES or SCHOOL MASCOTS in parts 2, 3 or 4.
 If you do, your application will be disqualified.

 You must use the 2019 Flint Energies Bright Ideas Grant Application Form.

 Do not attach any supplementary materials.